Oxycodone (OxyContin) addiction

 Freedom from Oxycontin addiction

-Breaking free from a prescription drug addiction to Oxycontin can be a challenging but life-changing experience.
-In doing so, you will benefit from improved physical and mental health, strengthened relationships, increased productivity and a sense of control over your own life.
-Ultimately, the journey towards freedom from Oxycontin addiction is one that requires courage and determination, but the rewards are immeasurable.
+Breaking free from prescription drug addiction to OxyContin addiction can be a challenging but life-changing experience.
+In doing so, you can begin to rebuild your physical and mental health, repair relationships, improve day-to-day functioning and regain a sense of control over your life.
+While the process takes courage and commitment, the long-term benefits are significant and lasting.

 Frequently asked questions